bump-sh/docs/src/_guides/bump-sh-tutorials/stainless-integration.md

   code_samples: "bump.sh"
 ```

-This tells Stainless to create a copy of your OpenAPI file extended with SDK code examples, in a format Bump.sh can render.
+This tells Stainless to create a copy of your OpenAPI file extended with SDK code examples, in a format Bump.sh can
+render.
+For advanced integration options and support for other documentation platforms, explore the [documentation integration guide](https://app.stainless.com/docs/guides/integrate-docs).

 ### Create an API key